IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_recommended_resources.md

   * Grid Systems: Principles of Organizing Type by Kimberly Elam
   * Geometry of Design: Studies in Proportion and Composition by Kimberly Elam

+* **Design Process / Design Business**
+  * How to be a Graphic Designer without Losing your Soul by Adrian Shaughnessy

 * **Image**
   * photo idea index by Jim Krause